 Lesson 5: Clean your juicer properly.

-We all know that if a juicer takes longer than 10 minutes to clean,
+We all know that if a juicer takes longer than a few minutes to clean,

 we'll find excuses not to juice at all.
 I find that using an old